ildar-shaimordanov/kubecli/README.md

 ## `KUBECLI_OLDCTX`

-It stores the previously working context.
+It is used to store the previously working context.

 # ASSOCIATIONS AND CULTURAL REFERENCES